Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule

 \section{Stability of Covariate Balancing Weights}

-Motivated by Section~\ref{sec:running_example_ITR}, we now develop stability bounds for covariate balancing weights that quantify how much $\w(\mathcal{D})$ can change when one record in $\mathcal{D}$ is modified.
-These bounds are the key ingredient needed to turn the sensitivity inequalities in Theorem~\ref{thm:sensitivity_objective_perturbation} into concrete privacy calibrations with improved utility.
-We first give a general stability principle for weights defined as solutions to strongly convex optimization problems, and then instantiate it for several widely used weighting mechanisms.
+This section presents the paper's second main result: deterministic non-asymptotic stability bounds for the first-stage weight maps of three standard covariate-balancing schemes --- IPW, MMD, and EBW.
+Each bound quantifies how much $\w(\mathcal{D})$ can change when one record in $\mathcal{D}$ is modified, and is derived directly from the convex structure of the first-stage program without reference to privacy.
+Plugged into the sensitivity bound of Theorem~\ref{thm:sensitivity_objective_perturbation}, each yields a method-specific DP calibration (Corollary~\ref{cor:DP_improved}).
+We first state a general stability principle for weights defined as solutions to strongly convex optimization problems, then instantiate it for each method.

 Our key tool for this weight stability analysis is the following result, which provides a general stability bound on how much the optimal weights $\w(\mathcal{D})$ are perturbed when a single point in the dataset $\mathcal{D}$ is altered.
 Specifically, it states that the perturbation is small if the change in the gradient of the objective $\mathcal{E}(\cdot;\mathcal{D})$ is small relative to its strong convexity parameter.